-Denis Hayde was born in Roundwood County Wicklow in 1866 and came to Liverpool with sisters Mary, Rosanna and Julie in the 1880s.
+As outlined in the Kildare/Wicklow posts page, a Denis Hayde, who was born in Roundwood County Wicklow in 1866, came to Liverpool with sisters Mary, Rosanna and Julie in the 1880s.
 His older brother Patrick emigrated to America in 1884 and settled in Queens, New York.

 Denis met and married Mary Heim (born in Germany) in 1915 while Mary, Rosanna and Julie went to America in the 1890s.